course-dprep/imdb-runtime-ratings/README.md

-> **Important:** This is a template repository to help you set up your team project.
->
-> You are free to modify it based on your needs.
-For example, if your data is downloaded using *multiple* scripts instead of a single one (as shown in `\data\`), structure the code accordingly.
-The same applies to all other starter files—adapt or remove them as needed.
->

 # How does runtime influence IMDb ratings, and how is this relationship moderated by genre (Adventure, Action and Comedy) when comparing films released before 2015 to those released after 2015?